“RNT has transformed my health in so many ways” - Milesh

 To summarise my fitness background I’d say I have always held an active lifestyle.
 I’ve been playing football consistently for over 25 years, in the gym for over 10 years, trained in different disciplines of Martial Arts (Muay Thai and Brazilian Jiu-Jitsu) and my most recent achievement was completing the Spartan Trifecta (Obstacle Course Racing) within 7 months in 2018.

 My commitment during the week to living a healthy and active lifestyle was apparent to most but admittedly I let myself go on the weekends.
 Binges were taking over.
 This was apparent as I was suddenly starting to feel my age and my overall health was taking a beating.
-I was not as fit as I use to be, the weight was coming on and my recovery was slow.
+I was not as fit as I used to be, the weight was coming on and my recovery was slow.
 This resulted in a spiral, a lifestyle of constant yo-yoing.

 I knew I needed to tone it down, so I made the call at the end of December 2018.
 It was the perfect time for me and I was mentally ready to turn it around in 2019.
 I’d been following RNT for a while on Facebook and found a company where I could relate to their clientele.
 I’ve always wondered what it would take to go through a fat loss diet so I dived into their case studies.
 I knew I needed to educate myself on the nutrition side whilst having someone to be accountable to.
 Having been wary of using PT’s in the past, due to a bad experience, I found a match with RNT, even before I made contact.
-The published content, transformations, case studies, articles, podcasts were just some of reasons why I decided to get in touch.
+The published content, transformations, case studies, articles, podcasts were just some of the reasons why I decided to get in touch.
 What other platform gives you this information freely?
 I knew at this point, with my commitment and with RNT, things will work out for me and I was not wrong!

 A few simple pointers from me for anyone going through a similar journey or thinking about transforming their health: